 - 1 tbsp butter

-Transfer bacon to a Suvie pan, insert into one of the top zones of your Suvie, and broil for 10 minutes, stirring halfway through until browned and crispy.
+1) Transfer 4 oz bacon to a Suvie pan, insert into the bottom zone of Suvie, and broil for 10-15 minutes, stirring halfway through, until browned and crisp.

-Whisk red wine, beef stock, and tomato paste into the pan with the bacon.
+2) Remove pan from Suvie and whisk 1/2 cup red wine, 1/2 cup beef stock, and 1 tbsp tomato paste into the pan with the bacon.
 Generously season beef on all sides with salt and pepper.

-After the cook, remove and discard the garlic, thyme, rosemary, and bay leaf.
-Season stew with salt and pepper as needed.
+5) After the cook, remove and discard the garlic, thyme, rosemary, and bay leaf.
+Season stew with salt and pepper to taste.

 Boeuf Bourguignon is traditionally made using Red Burgundy which makes it a perfect no-risk wine pairing choice.
 Alternatively, any full-bodied red like a Merlot should work as well.